Social Media for Political Campaigns

 You cannot run a successful political campaign without dipping your toe into the world of social media and supporter engagement.
-Traditional campaign methods now include a "social media how to" section.
-Here at Ecanvasser we always love to encourage our users to explore lots of different platforms ( there are new ones cropping up every day).
+Traditional campaign strategies now include a "social media how to" section.
+Here at Ecanvasser we always love to encourage our users to explore lots of different platforms (there are new ones cropping up every day).
 We hope you can find some actionable points in the following Campaign Blueprint resource.

-Lots of out activity are now happening online and that is where we are most interactive with other people, whether that is commenting on a particular news website or Tweeting our support for our local sports team.
-People are present online and therefore it is an excellent space to campaign during an election.
+A lot of political activity is now happening online and that is where people are most active, whether that is commenting on a particular news website or Tweeting our support for our local sports team.
+People are present online and therefore social media is an excellent space to campaign during an election.

-Social media sites are popping up daily and the most popular ones are the ever famous Facebook, Twitter, and Youtube.
-For any candidate or nonprofit software campaigner to make a digital imprint, social media is imperative.
+Social media sites are popping up daily and the most popular ones are the ever famous Facebook, Twitter, Instagram, and YouTube.
+For any candidate or nonprofit political software campaigner to make a digital imprint, social media is imperative.

 So let's go into a little bit more detail on some of these social media sites.

 Taking some time and investing in growing your social media presence will aid your campaign.
+Segmenting your political funding to allow for a political digital marketing team is a great starting point.
 Engagement and building a relationship with your followers before you launch your bid is a solid way to start.

-The most popular platform around due to its constant reinvention.
+Facebook is one of the most popular platforms around due to its constant reinvention.
 It's the best place to start to drive traffic to your campaign website or just boost your campaign activity.
-In fact, after email, Facebook is the most powerful 'share' tool and is responsible for eliciting more contributions to political campaigns than any other social networking tool!
+In fact, after email, Facebook and Instagram are the most powerful 'share' tools and are responsible for eliciting more contributions to political campaigns than any other social networking tool!

-Ask those who have already contributed to share your run on their Facebook wall.
+Ask those who have already contributed to share your run on Facebook and in relevant brand friendly Facebook groups.
 Build this message into the Thank You email message you send to your contributors.

-Build as many "correct" connections as you can.
+Build as many correct and value adding connections as you can.
 When we say correct, we mean, consider yourself as a public figure and make friendships that you feel will directly benefit your campaign.
-People in similar roles would be a great place to start.
+People in similar roles and similar industries is a good starting point.
 Once you have a clear foundation made, then you can expand to reaching out to voters.

 Create events and use Facebook to grow the attendance.
 Invite all the connections you have managed to build.
 Communities live and breath Facebook so you may as well get involved.